I am an anthropologist of religion.

-My research agenda focuses on how religious ideas and practices create experiences of the self, the body and sexuality.
+My research agenda focuses on the ways religious ideas and practices generate experiences of the self, the body and sexuality.

-In 2013, I graduated with Distinction from a Master’s degree in the Study of Religions, also from Oxford.
+In 2013, I completed a Master’s degree in the Study of Religions with distinction, also from Oxford.
 My dissertation investigated how the arrival of missionary Christianity, colonialism and later waves of Christian revivals transformed understandings of health and wealth in West Africa.

-In between my Master’s and my Doctorate, I taught Philosophy and Religion at a leading secondary school in London.
-I continued teaching part-time throughout my doctoral studies, and also taught undergraduates and graduates at Oxford.
-I am also teaching in my current role at Birkbeck, for BA and MA students in History and Gender Studies.
+After my Master’s, I taught Philosophy and Religion at a secondary school in London.
+I continued teaching part-time throughout my doctoral studies, and also taught religion, theology and anthropology to undergraduates and graduates at Oxford.
+At Birkbeck College, I taught courses in African history and gender studies to BA and MA students.

 I completed my doctorate at the University of Oxford in 2020.
-My research focused on documenting the recent rise of exorcism (‘Deliverance’) in African Christianity, and the effects of this trend on the status of women in these communities.
-My thesis was titled, ‘Sex and the Spirit: Embodiment and Sexual Difference in a Global Deliverance Movement’, and forms the basis of a forthcoming book, which is currently under review at Oxford University Press.
-You can find my research and publications here.
+My research focused on documenting the rise of exorcism practices in sub-Saharan Africa and its implications on debates around gender and sexuality on the continent.
+My thesis was titled, ‘Sex and the Spirit: Embodiment and Sexual Difference in a Global Deliverance Movement’, and forms the basis of a forthcoming book (Oxford University Press).
+You can find my other publications here.

-Since submitting my doctoral dissertation in March 2020, I have held the post of Postdoctoral researcher at the Department of History, Classics and Archaeology at Birkbeck, University of London.
-I am a member of the Wellcome Trust funded research project, Hidden Persuaders, which investigates historical and cultural fears around ‘brainwashing’ and mind-control, from various disciplinary perspectives.
-I am personally interested in religious conversions, and perceptions about religious conversions in liberal Western societies.
+Between 2020 and 2021, I was a Postdoctoral Researcher at the Department of History, Classics and Archaeology at Birkbeck College, University of London.
+I was a member of the Wellcome Trust funded research project, Hidden Persuaders, which investigated historical and cultural fears around ‘brainwashing’ and mind-control.
+My research examined perceptions about religious conversions in liberal Western societies.

-2021 – 2025 Research Fellow in Anthropology — Trinity College, University of Cambridge
+2021 – Title A Research Fellow in Anthropology — Trinity College, University of Cambridge

-2020 – 2021 Postdoctoral Researcher in History — Birkbeck, University of London
+2020 – 2021 Postdoctoral Researcher in History — Birkbeck College, University of London

 2012 – 2013 MSt in the Study of Religions with Distinction — Keble College, University of Oxford